UPDATED JUNE 2021

 be held within 10 school days after the decision to impose a removal that

 constitutes a change of placement (removal Types 3 and 4).
-The team must
+LEAs need to

 - Information supplied by the parents